 The Government of India played a key role in shaping the Sustainable Development Goals (SDGs).
 The challenge now is to translate the SDGs into concrete action.
 Several of the ambitious programmes launched by the government directly contribute to a number of SDGs: The Clean India campaign; The End Open Defecation by 2019 Campaign; Pradhan Mantri Awas Yojana or the Prime Minister’s Housing Scheme; The Make in India Campaign; the 100 Smart Cities initiative; Health Assurance for All; and the Prime Minister’s Financial Inclusion Scheme, among others.
 Emphasis has been placed on skill development and entrepreneurship to ensure a direct focus on youth.

-- GOOD HEALTH, WELL BEING AND SANITATION
+- HEALTH, WATER AND SANITATION

 By 2022, there is improved and more equitable access to, and utilization of, quality, affordable health, water, and sanitation services.